raven-rwho/location-finder/README.md

 ## Limitations
 There is still a lot of work to do:
 * No unit or integration tests
+* Markers to the locations should be added to the map
+* The radius for the geoquery should be configurable
 * Edge cases, like no Location or no network
 * No persistence
 * only tested on Android (but should also work on IOS)